ravibhure/ansible-check_mk-agent/README.md

 Requirements
 ------------

-Tested with Ansible 1.4 on CentOS and RHEL
+Tested with Ansible 1.4 on CentOS, RHEL and FEDORA

 Role Variables
 --------------